Wild Atlantic islands of emerald lakes and volcanic coasts

 |---|---|---|---|

-Tipping: Tipping is not mandatory but appreciated.
-Rounding up the bill or leaving 5-10% in restaurants is standard for good service.
+Tipping: Tipping is not obligatory but rounding up the bill or leaving 5–10% in restaurants and for good service is appreciated; it is less common in taxis, where rounding up to the nearest euro is sufficient.

 Coverage